eirichmond/elliott-richmond-register-custom-block-styles/README.md

 ## Description

-Register Custom Block Styles simplifies the process of adding block style variations by automating stylesheet registration and block style registration.
+Elliott Richmond Register Custom Block Styles simplifies the process of adding block style variations by automating stylesheet registration and block style registration.
 Stylesheets are loaded from the active theme directory, making this ideal for theme-specific block styling.

 ### Features